Hey this is Richard, thanks for checking out my about page. Here are the cliff notes:

 I had no strategy for generating leads and no process for converting into clients.

-Local was my niche; I needed a new niche.
+Local (Norfolk, UK) had been my niche; I needed a new niche.

 I had previously done a Four Hour Work Week style review of all the different communities I belonged to on a whiteboard and saw that the ski industry was one.

 I previously did a ski season and have skied and boarded all my life and saw that there was a ski show coming up in London.
 I bought the magazine detailing all the companies who were exhibiting and started doing SEO research on all of them ahead of time to find the best leads on the day.

 Around this time, the Tropical MBA podcast put out an episode about productized services and I started to understand that by having a standardized offering you can do away with proposal documents and simply push people to a sales page with pricing table where they can purchase your offering.